JosephYoung42/functions-dotnetcorev3-migrating-console-apps/README.md

 # Run Console Apps on Azure Functions

+>This version has been modified to work with .Net Core v3

 tldr:
 Here is an easy way of getting any .exe running as a web service.
 You just specify the input parameters to your exe in a configuration file.
 You can use binary files as inputs to the exe by specifying a URL to download it from.